fahmi-g/Covid-Cases-nodeflux/README.md

 ## API Testing
   <ul><li> If you are a Postman person and more prefer to use Postman, dont worry we got you.
-  Here is the link if you want to use our tests collection: [Postman Covid Cases Dummy API Tests Collection](https://www.getpostman.com/collections/a8c4c7c1ec07498ca7ac)</li>
+  Here is the link if you want to use our tests collection: https://www.getpostman.com/collections/a8c4c7c1ec07498ca7ac</li>
   <ul><li><img src="assets/images/pass.png" alt="Tests" width="500"/></li></ul></ul>

 #### How do i use that link?